-juliemmarch, The Reader
+juliemmarch, The Contributor

 ~To preface, I'm not super active on here (yikes!) because I don't really have a bunch of free time, but hopefully I'll get better at writing more often.
 Enjoy my almost nonexistent profile!

 I'm very excited to have conversations--if you need a peer reviewer/reader, an editor, or just a friend to talk to, I'm here to help!
 I'll likely also be seeking out some criticisms and discussions about my own writing as well, so please leave your thoughts.

 Some of my hobbies--for anyone who cares--are making art, spending time with my friends, and going outdoors.
 My favorite animals are cats, my favorite school subject is psychology, and my favorite book is Catcher in the Rye.
 I'm currently studying French at school and hope to one day learn more languages than just that.
 I'm also a Sagittarius (yes, I'm into astrology) and an INTJ.
 In case you're curious, my profile picture is some (very) old practice for a pixel art project I attempted.